ShariqNauman/ai-web-scraper/README.md

 1. **Run the Scraper**:

-    You can run the scraper by executing the Python script in your terminal.
+    Execute the Python script in your terminal.

 2. **Provide a URL**: